 For univariate and multivariate models, the child with a secondary complete or higher educated mother had a higher chance of ECD on track status than the child bought by the primary incomplete mother in both surveys.
 In 2012 MICS, household religion effects on ECD on track status but it is not statistically significant in 2019 MICS.
 No statistically significant effects of household head’s sex and ethnicity on ECD on track status were observed in both surveys.

-Discussion:
+Discussion

 We investigated the ECD status among children of Bangladesh.
 We observed that a large portion of children (74.86%) had developmentally on track.
 This finding is in line with the previous MICS reports in 2012 and 2019 11,12.
 However, this percentage is lower in Pakistan (Balochistan) and higher in Vietnam 13.
 Moreover, this figure varying in low- and middle-income countries, mean percentage of children aged 36–59 months with on-track development was 65·5%, ranging from 42·6% in Sierra Leone to 85·9 % in Belize 13.
 We also found a strong impact of child age, child sex, place of residence, division, mother’s education, and wealth index on the ECD status.